-While a concrete mechanism is already put in place to achieve the existing climate goals, ICAO is also working on the feasibility of a long-term global aspirational goal (LTAG) for international aviation, including the ICAO Stocktaking that was held in September 2021.
-Good progress has been achieved due to intensive and rigorous efforts of States, industry, civil society and other stakeholders participating in the ICAO LTAG process.
-Recently, the global air transport industry has adopted a long-term climate goal of net-zero carbon emissions by 2050.
+While a concrete mechanism is already put in place to achieve the existing goals, ICAO is also working on the feasibility of a long-term global aspirational goal (LTAG) for international aviation, and progress on this work will be presented to the 41st Session of the ICAO Assembly that will take place in September 2022.
+Good progress has been achieved due to an intensive and rigours efforts of States, industry, civil society and other stakeholders participating in this LTAG process.